The right to family & care

 -Under the Child Care Act 1991, it’s your right to be cared for by your family.
 However if it isn’t safe for you to be with your family, it’s your right to be cared for by the State.

-- Under an amendment to the Child Care Act 1991, it will be your right to receive an aftercare plan for when you leave state care when you are 18 from September 2017.
+- Under an amendment to the Child Care Act 1991, it will be your right from September 2017 to receive an aftercare plan for when you leave state care when you are 18.

 - Under the Children and Family Relationship Act 2015, it’s your right that your best interests are thought about if you may be adopted.